callumbeer/DEMS/README.md

 | -------------   |:-------------:|
 | admin@gmail.com | 123456        |

 Use of the CodeIgniter framework is licensed under the MIT License.
+The CodeIgniter Repository can be found [here](https://github.com/bcit-ci/CodeIgniter).

 ## The MIT License (MIT)